vitalyrodnenko/geeknote/README.md

 :   The same for tags - you can set a new list of tags for your note.

 --reminder &lt;dd.mm.yy-HH:MM&gt;
-:   Set reminder time(dd.mm.yyyy-HH:MM), NONE for a reminder without a time, DONE for a completed reminder, DELETE to remove the reminder flag.
+: Set reminder date and time(dd.mm.yyy-HH:MM).
+Alternatively use TOMORROW and WEEK for 24 hours and a week ahead respectivley, NONE for a reminder without a time.
+Use DONE to mark a reminder as completed.
+Use DELETE to remove reminder from a note.

 ### Examples
 Simple editing: